2014 Annual Security Report (Clery)

 The annual security report for California State University, Chico includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by CSU, Chico, and on public property within, or immediately adjacent to and accessible from, the campus.

-In accordance with mandated reporting requirements, information concerning the monitoring and recording of any criminal activities in which students engaged, at off-campus locations and/or within student organizations that are officially recognized by the University, are gathered from local police agencies.
+In accordance with mandated reporting requirements, information concerning the monitoring and recording of any criminal activities in which students engaged at off-campus locations and/or within student organizations that are officially recognized by the University, or are gathered from local police agencies.
 These agencies include any City, County, State, or Federal agencies that may have relevant information, and their statistics are published in this disclosure.

-ASSISTANCE FOR VICTIMS OF SEXUAL ASSAULTS
+ASSISTANCE FOR VICTIMS OF SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE, AND STALKING

-Prompt reporting of sexual assaults is encouraged.
+Prompt reporting of sexual assaults is strongly encouraged.
 Sexual assault includes, but is not necessarily limited to, acts or attempted acts of rape, forced sodomy, forced oral copulation, penetration by foreign object, and sexual battery.

 |Butte County Sheriff's Department||(530) 538-7321|